revmischa/asteryst/README.md

-asteryst
+Asteryst
 ========

-Asterisk FastAGI application framework.
-Supports speech API and method dispatch based on FastAGI requests.
+Asteyst is a voice application framework for Asterisk.
+It supports the generic speech API and method dispatch based on FastAGI requests, among other things.

 Asterysk is designed to do for voice applications what Catalyst does for web applications, with a similar interface and structure.
+It attempts to abstract the messy details of the API used for your application's interface and to allow you to concentrate on writing high-level maintainable code.

 ## Usage